patrickhladun/remote-forge/README.md

 ![GitHub contributors](https://img.shields.io/github/issues/patrickhladun/remote-forge?style=flat) ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/patrickhladun/remote-forge/main?style=flat) ![GitHub language count](https://img.shields.io/github/languages/count/patrickhladun/remote-forge?style=flat) ![GitHub top language](https://img.shields.io/github/languages/top/patrickhladun/remote-forge?style=flat)

 ## Project Scope and Objectives

+The core objective of Remote Forge is to develop a comprehensive Full-Stack MVP that serves as a robust platform for remote work opportunities.
+This project is designed with the specific goal of connecting talented professionals seeking remote work with employers looking to hire for remote roles.
+By focusing solely on 100% remote opportunities, Remote Forge aims to become a specialized hub for those passionate about flexible working arrangements, thereby addressing the growing demand for remote work in various industries.

 ### Website Objectives

+- Create a dynamic environment where employers can easily find and connect with skilled professionals ready to embrace remote work opportunities.
+- Provide an intuitive platform for job seekers to discover job listings that match their skills and preferences, enabling straightforward applications to their chosen roles.
+- Offer employers a user-friendly interface for creating, managing, and tracking job postings, ensuring a smooth recruitment process.
+- Allow talents to showcase their skills, experience, and work preferences through detailed profiles, increasing their visibility to potential employers.

 ### Key components of the website include
 ## User Experience
 ### Audience Persona ...: